 SurveyMonkey.com LLC, an online questionnaire service, raised almost $800 million in a round led by Chief Executive Officer Dave Goldberg and Tiger Global Management LLC, valuing the company at about $1.35 billion.

-Google Inc. (GOOG) also invested, and David Lawee, an executive from the Web-search company, will join SurveyMonkey’s board as an observer.
+Google Inc. (GOOG:US) also invested, and David Lawee, an executive from the Web-search company, will join SurveyMonkey’s board as an observer.
 Lee Fixel, a partner at Tiger Global, will become a director, the Palo Alto, California-based company said today in a statement.